AwaisTheDev/cookie_demo/readme.md

-add ID #topbar-offer to the section which you want to hide Hide #topbar-offer by adding display none
+add ID #topbar-offer to the section which you want to hide/n Hide #topbar-offer by adding display none/n
 Add ID #close-topbar-offer to the icon